ethomson/github-satellite-hands-on-labs/3-azure-pipelines-npm/README.md

-# Configure continuous integration builds for a Swift (iOS) project hosted in GitHub
+# Configure continuous integration builds for a node.js project hosted in GitHub

 Ensuring that your project can be built at all times, and that all your tests pass, is an important part of maintaining project quality, stability and